Typhoon Lan makes landfall in western Japan, threatens damage

-TOKYO, Aug 15 (Reuters) - More than 800 flights were cancelled and tens of thousands of homes lost power as a slow-moving typhoon made landfall in western Japan early on Tuesday, prompting authorities to issue flood and landslide warnings, public broadcaster NHK said.
+TOKYO, Aug 15 (Reuters) - Nearly 800 flights were cancelled and tens of thousands of homes lost power as a slow-moving typhoon made landfall in western Japan early on Tuesday, prompting authorities to issue flood and landslide warnings.

-The typhoon, which followed closely on the heels of Typhoon Khanun during Japan's peak Obon holiday season, lashed wide swathes of central and western Japan with heavy rains and powerful winds.
+The typhoon, which followed closely on the heels of Typhoon Khanun during Japan's peak Obon holiday season, lashed wide swathes of central and western Japan with heavy rain and powerful winds.

-Power outages hit more than 21,000 households in central Mie prefecture, and thousands more in nearby prefectures, including Osaka, NHK said.
+Television footage showed rivers gushing and on the verge of bursting their banks.
+Homes and stores suffered water damage to their floors, and in Nara city, strong winds had felled scaffolding at a construction site.

-Anticipating the dangerous levels of winds and rains a day earlier, high-speed train operators had also planned suspensions of services affecting the area.
-Convenience store operator 7-Eleven shuttered more than a 100 stores.
+Power outages hit almost 90,000 households in central and western Japan, according to regional utilities.
+Seven & i 3382.T said some 210 7-Eleven convenience store outlets were shuttered to ensure safety.

 Over the next 24 hours, the central Tokai region - home of Toyota Motor 7203.T - was expected to get about 350 mm (13.8 inches) of rainfall, nearly three times the average rainfall for the month of August.
 Many factories close during the Obon holidays, when city-dwellers return to their ancestral homes.

-Typhoon Lan had sustained winds of 150 kph (93 mph) and was moving northwest across the western part of the main island of Honshu as of 0000 GMT.
+Typhoon Lan had sustained winds of 150 kph (93 mph) and was moving northwest across the western part of the main island of Honshu at around 15 kph (9 mph).
 It was forecast to reach the Sea of Japan by early Wednesday and continue north along the sea, according to Japan's weather agency.

 ((ran.kim@thomsonreuters.com; +81-3-4520-1228;))